LongForWisdom/intro-docs/README.md

 ## What is <mark style="color:yellow;">MKR</mark>?

 MKR is the governance token of the Maker Protocol.
-Owners of MKR vote on risk and management decisions and the results will change the Maker Protocol.
+Owners of MKR vote on risk and management decisions and the outcomes can result in changes to the Maker Protocol.

 [Learn more...](overview/mkr.md)